Installation

 Basilisk implements the Language Server Protocol.
 Any editor with LSP support can use it:

-• VS Code — via the official Basilisk extension (auto-downloads the binary)
+• VS Code — via the official Basilisk extension (bundles the matching binary)

 • Zed — via the Basilisk Zed extension (see above)